myanmarcyberyouths/mCal/apps/myanmar_calendar/src/event_calendars/GUIDE_FOR_ADDING_EVENT_CALENDAR.md

 My approach here is, we will transform the date into each of the formats listed [above](#2-constructing-event-calendar-object).
 Then read using the formatted dates from the event object.

-1. Lets create a function that accept engDate & mmDate(optional).
+1. Lets create a function that accept `engDate` & `mmDate`(optional).
-2. Import `eventDateReader` function from `apps/myanmar_calendar/src/utils/eventDateReader.ts.
+2. Import the `eventDateReader` function from `apps/myanmar_calendar/src/utils/eventDateReader.ts.
-3. Pass engDate and event object you created to `eventDateReader` function.
+3. Pass `engDate` and the event object you created to `eventDateReader` function.
 The function will return an array of events.
-4. You can also manually add events which are not formatable based on English calendar.
+4. You can also manually add events which are not formatable based on Western calendar.
    Example:

 ```js